Barbapulpe/xmpp-ap-bridge/README.md

 The most privacy-friendly scenario would be: you are running a Mastodon server and a XMPP server, with the Bridge backend also running on one of those two servers and each bot registered on those two servers.
 That way, you would not increase your privacy exposure for anyone using the Bridge from one of those two servers.

+### Technical insights

+The philosophy behind the design is *KISS*: "Keep It Simple, Stupid".
+Simple means robust.
+But also some choices had to be made, with the user experience in mind, this is why we only rely on chat messages using client bots (no server component nor Pubsub nor MUC).

+For communicating on XMPP side, we use the asynchronous slixmpp library.
+For the Mastodon side, we use the Mastodon.py library which relies on API calls to the Mastodon instance.

+No crawling to other servers is done, only calls to the two servers hosting the bots are made with a distinctive user agent, with the exception of a `nodeinfo` query on a new user registration from the Fediverse (to identify the application name).

+Each bot listens to incoming messages and notifications, and calls the shared library to process events and parse the messages for commands.
+A second temporary connection will be initiated when sending a message from one of the two bots directly to the user in the other world.

+User registration, blocklists and communication ID's are all managed in a local database, we do not use blocking of accounts from the bots themselves.
+Messages' ID's are necessary to collect to manage the "reply / send again" feature, as all communications appear to be with/from the bots from the user perspective, so we need to register the upstream message ID.
+All such ID's and metadata are deleted after the configured retention period.

+As an exception, blocked domain lists are stored in files rather than database: this is to allow for manual editing or importing of lists of domains, although everything can be managed using bot commands.

 ## Administration and moderation

 In the configuration file, you can assign so-called administrators for the Bridge, who act as global moderators: blocking of accounts, management of greenlists and redlists of domains.
 These administrator accounts can be existing standard users on Fediverse / XMPP and should be separate from the bot accounts, the latter should not be used interactively.

 This is described extensively [here](https://chat.gayfr.online/blog/ap_bridge%40gayfr.live/bridge-from-xmpp-to-fediverse-administrator-help-page-e16ROz)

-Please note that domain lists are stored in files rather than database: this is to allow for manual editing or importing of lists of domains, although everything can be managed using bot commands.

-Moderation and protection against abuse is an important feature of this Bridge.
-Moreover, configuration offers many different scenarios, such as a Bridge open to all to one only open to a limited or local community.
+Moderation and protection against abuse are an important feature of this Bridge.
+Moreover, configuration offers many different scenarios, such as a Bridge open to all, to one only open to a limited or local community.

-## User guides
+## User guides and documentation

-User guides are available in each supported language and referred to in the bot help command, the English version is available [here](https://chat.gayfr.online/blog/ap_bridge%40gayfr.live/bridge-from-xmpp-to-fediverse-user-help-page-59dlkf)
+User and administrator guides are available in each supported language and referred to in the bot help command, the English version of the user guide is available [here](https://chat.gayfr.online/blog/ap_bridge%40gayfr.live/bridge-from-xmpp-to-fediverse-user-help-page-59dlkf)

+The full documentation index for all languages is available [here](https://chat.gayfr.online/blog/ap_bridge%40gayfr.live/xmpp-activitypub-bridge-documentation-KdpNJ9)

 ## License